XANi/toolbox/README.md

 Simple benchmarks I use for comparing platforms

 ## [Notes](doc/)
-bunch of notes and cheatsheets about sysadmin stuff
+Bunch of notes and cheatsheets about sysadmin stuff

 * [Bird](doc/Bird.md)
 * [Bookmarks](doc/bookmarks.md)